THE LOCATION OF THIS POST HAS MOVED. YOU WILL BE REDIRECTED TO OUR NEW WEBSITE IN 5 SECONDS OR LESS. IF THAT DOES NOT WORK CLICK HERE

 The first Festival of the Arts also included the premiere of Marc Blitzstein’s translated adaptation of The Threepenny Opera, which later opened off Broadway in March 1954.
 The opera was praised for both its accuracy in transforming the original German opera and its fantastic composition.
 Other performances included Symphonie Pour Un Homme Seul by Pierre Schaeffer, with the choreography of Merce Cunningham, and Les Noces, a choral ballet by Igor Stravinsky.
 Jazz concerts presented various trends in bop and Dixieland jazz, including a performance by Miles Davis.
 Poets Karl Shapiro, Ludwig Lewisohn, Peter Viereck, and William Carlos Williams also engaged audiences by reading their personal pieces.
 Throughout the festival, stimulating moderated discussions took place to explore all areas of the art displayed.

 The first Festival of the Arts at Brandeis was not only praised at the university, but also had critics and journalists commenting across the country.
-According to the New York Times Magazine, the best part of the festival was that “the arts were represented as they must always bein their living state.”
+According to the New York Times Magazine, the best part of the festival was that “the arts were represented as they must always be—in their living state.”
 The article ended by stating, “There was, in sum, a sense of the ferment of ideas, and that is what Brandeis University hopes its annual festival of the creative arts will come to express to the world.”
 In another article, John W. M. Riley writes,

 Such an event as this Brandeis festival of the Creative Arts, presented in the fourth year of the university’s existence, strikingly shows the vitality, awareness and creative energy which pervade the atmosphere at Brandeis.